 Tuesday event please go to

-To attend an Open House or other event please visit
+To attend a Warrior Preview Day or other event please visit

 Why Transfer to Indiana Tech?